Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Jenny

-I can't stop thinking of Paul Simon singing, "I'm going to Graceland, Graceland, Memphis, Tennessee."
-Because I am too, I said real thrilled!
-(Channeling Junie B. Jones here).
-Well, Memphis, anyway.
-Before I tell you more, can we all just offer up a collective wish that Paul's people see the above, send me a cease and desist for my copyright infringement, casting me into the national spotlight, and resulting in ten thousand new subscribers to this newsletter?
+I can't stop thinking of Paul Simon singing, "I'm going to Graceland, Graceland, Memphis, Tennessee.
+I'm going to Graceland."
+Well, I'm going to Memphis, anyway, in less than 24 hours.
+Before I tell you why, can we all just offer up a collective wish that Paul Simon's people see the above, send me a cease and desist for my copyright infringement, casting me into the national spotlight, and resulting in ten thousand new subscribers to this newsletter list?
 K?
 You've made your wish?
 Thank you.

-So, why am I going to Memphis?
-Let me write the five little words that every author wants to write--and that this particular author, yours truly, has wanted to write for close to two decades.
+Why am I going to Memphis?
+Now I'm going to write the five little words that almost every author wants to write--and that this particular author, yours truly, has wanted to write for close to two decades.
 Here goes.
 Because my publisher is sending me.
 Yup, it's true.
 Car to the airport and all.
-Winter Institute, one of publishing and bookselling's biggest shindigs of the year, is happening, and assuming the creek don't rise and the plane flies safe, I will take part in it.
+Winter Institute, one of publishing and bookselling's biggest shindigs of the year, is about to happen, and assuming the creek don't rise and the plane flies safe, I will take part in it beginning Tuesday night.

-First an author reception where as many as 1000 booksellers gather to have advance copies of books signed.
+First an author reception where I am told no fewer than 1000 booksellers gather to have advance copies of books signed.
 An interview for a feature in one of my very favorite industry publications.
-Dinner with my wonderful Sourcebooks team and other select guests.
-Maybe some other things I am not recalling at the moment because I haven't been on a plane in nine years, traveled by air on my own since lo about 1992, and am not even packed.
-I'm trying to figure out what I'm allowed to take, or not allowed to take.
+And some other things I am not recalling at the moment because I haven't been on a plane in nine years, or traveled on my own since lo about 1992, and am not even packed.
+Mostly because I'm trying to figure out what I'm allowed to take, or not allowed to take.
 Don't the bottles have to be Alice-in-Wonderland-drink-me small these days?
-Won't my shoes need to be slipped off and back on without me huffing and puffing?
+Won't my shoes need to be slipped off and back on without me huffing and puffing over laces or ties?
 (What?
-Doesn't everybody huff and puff when they pull on their super fashionable AKA too-tight-around-the-calves boots?)
+Doesn't everybody huff and puff when they pull on their boots, or am I woefully out of shape?)

 Deal Diary